aslamahmed07/Google-Data-Analytics-Capstone-Project/Case_study_1.md

 - Increase the Charge for Single ride Passes on Evening time especially 4PM to 5 PM to Promote Membership

-- Implement Special Summer Season riding Packages icluding Special offers and discount.
+- Implement Special Summer Season riding Packages including Special offers and discount.

 - Conduct Weekend Contest and Summer events to Promote Membership.